Making a Claim in the Small Claims Tribunals in Singapore

 To make a claim at the Small Claims Tribunals (SCT), you can file your application through the State Courts’ online Community Justice and Tribunals System (CJTS).

 There will be a non-refundable lodgement fee that has to be paid to process your claim.
-Below are several features of the SCT taken from the Small Claims Tribunal Act.
+Below are several features of the SCT taken from the Small Claims Tribunals Act.

-First of all, be mindful of the jurisdiction of the Small Claims Tribunal .
+First of all, be mindful of the jurisdiction of the Small Claims Tribunals.
 The SCT only hears disputes involving claims not exceeding $20,000.

 - Damage to your property

-- Contracts to buy or sell foreign currency with a licensed moneychanger under the Money-changing and Remittance Business Act
+- Contracts to buy or sell foreign currency with a licensed money-changer under the Money-changing and Remittance Business Act

-- Cancellation of contracts under the Consumer Fair Trading (Cancellation of contracts) Regulations 2009
+- Cancellation of contracts under the Consumer Fair Trading (Cancellation of Contracts) Regulations 2009

 - Refund of motor vehicle deposits in accordance with the Consumer Fair Trading (Motor Vehicle Dealer Deposits) Regulations 2009

 - Opt-out under the Consumer Fair Trading (Opt-Out) Regulations 2009

 The SCT does not hear disputes involving hire-purchase, employment, loans, stocks and shares, foreign exchange, rental and charters, legal fees, co-broking, insurance, or motor vehicle disputes.